 - A minimum of 3.0 GPA

-- You are eligible to apply if you won’t have internship out of LA area in 2017 Fall.
+- Prefer students who won’t have internship out of LA area in 2018 spring.

 - Receive general advice on graduate student life before you arrive on campus.

 - It is an opportunity to build your professional and social network.
 The mentoring relationship continues throughout your first semester and may continue for semesters to come.

 - Mentees will get support from the GAPP office for various social events together with mentors.